MutopiaProject/MutopiaProject/ftp/BoismortierJBd/O52/Premier_Balet_de_Village/README.txt

 This is the first installment in what I hope will be a Mutopia collection of pieces for flute, violin, and guitar.
-Except for having the placing the parts files in a separate folder, the file structure follows the Mutopia ensemble template from https://github.com/MutopiaProject/MutopiaProject.
+Except for placing the parts files in a separate folder, the file structure follows the Mutopia ensemble template from https://github.com/MutopiaProject/MutopiaProject.